 Stakes and Anchors

 Most party tents come with the equipment required to anchor them.
 But there are a variety of ways to root them, depending on the type of tent or canopy.
 There may also be times when your installation requires stronger anchoring than can be provided by the stabilizers in your tent package.
-You might also need to buy replacements periodically since anchors are subjected to pretty rigorous wear.
-Here is a little bit more information about each stabilizing tools and some related accessories.
+So let's go over the different choices.

-Many party canopies come with these, but if the model you're interested in doesn't, you may want to consider investing in one.
-They make transporting your shelter much more convenient and can make it easier to keep all of the parts safe when they're not in use.
-There are quite a few kinds, including soft models with ties and hard-shelled ones with wheels.
-Pop ups generally use storage bags that aren't suitable for pole, frame, or tension tents so make sure that you look for a bag specifically designed for your type and size of shelter.
+Many party canopies come with storage bags, but if the model you're interested in doesn't, you may want to consider investing in one.
+These make transporting your shelter much more convenient and it is easier to keep the parts safe when not in use.
+There are quite a few kinds, including soft models with ties and hard-shelled models with wheels.
+Not all storage will fit all canopies or tents, so make sure that you look for a bag specifically designed for your type and size of shelter.

 Many towns and cities require you to get a permit before installing a party tent, particularly if you've got a larger model.
 This is mainly to ensure that your event meets fire safety standards.
 All you'll usually need is a permit issued by your local fire department, but some municipalities have additional requirements.
 And that's where the flame certificate comes in!
 These document that a tent's fabric is flame-resistant and meets certain fire codes.
 Setting a permit to set up your tent can be impossible without a flame certificate.
 Even if you're planning to use your tent for an indoor function, such as a business conference, the event organizer may require certification before allowing you to participate.

-No one really wants to think about bad weather ruining their outdoor event, but even the strongest party tent can't offer the same level of protection as a solid building.
+No one wants to think about bad weather ruining their outdoor event, but even the strongest party tent can't offer the same level of protection as a building.
 In the event of extreme winds or lightning, your tent can become unsafe and must be evacuated.
 Therefore, it's a good idea to prepare an emergency weather evacuation plan beforehand.
 Especially when it comes to rain.
 Speaking of rain...

 Waterproof vs. Water-Resistant

 The difference between water-resistant and waterproof is important when it comes to party tents and canopies.
 Waterproof means your canopy or tent is completely impervious to water, usually as a result of receiving a special treatment or coating.
-Water-resistant tops, on the other hand, are capable of handling a lot of exposure to moisture, but are still vulnerable to water penetration and can suffer related damage.
+Water-resistant, on the other hand, means it is capable of handling a lot of exposure to moisture, but still vulnerable to water penetration and related damage.
 The type of top a shelter has largely depends on its style.
 Instant canopies, for example, tend to have water-resistant tops while pole, frame, and tension tents often have waterproof ones.

 You might wonder why that is.
-Most waterproof materials simply can't handle rapid installation and frequent use as well as water-resistant ones.
+Most waterproof materials simply can't handle rapid installation and frequent use as well as water-resistant materials.
 So for pop up tents, which are constantly being put up and taken down, the additional protection simply isn't worth the potential reduction in durability.
-For pole and frame tents, however, wear becomes less of an issue because set up is slower and therefore gentler.
-These types of shelters are also more likely to be left standing for longer periods, making moisture resistance more important.
+For the others, wear becomes less of an issue because these types of shelters are also more likely to be left standing for longer periods, making moisture resistance more important.